tweinmann/crypto_sentiment/README.md

     4. Calculate sentiment based on AFINN words
     5. Store result in db

 The result is visualized using D3 pack.
-Each article is rendered as a bubble.
+Each article is rendered as a bubble (click to get to the original article).
 Negative sentiment is shown in red, positive sentiment in green.
 The bigger the bubble, the higher the score.
+The older the article, the paler the color.

 Check out the example -> https://crypto-sentiment.now.sh